MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`rerunFailedThreshold`** - **% failure**<br>
 `string`.
 Optional.
 Use when `rerunFailedTests = true && rerunType = basedOnTestFailurePercentage`.
 Default value: `30`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Use this option to avoid rerunning tests when failure rate crosses the specified threshold.
-This is applicable if any environment issues leads to massive failures.
+Avoids rerunning tests when the percentage of failed test cases crosses the specified threshold.
+This is applicable if environment issues lead to massive failures.
 <!-- :::editable-content-end::: -->
 <br>